3D Printing in Medicine

 3D Printing, Medical Wonder

-Printing tissues to create fully functional organs may sound like a long shot but slowly, we are making progress.
-Whether or not we see it happening in the future, it is easy to note that 3D technology has already set the stage for more helpful breakthroughs and innovations.
+Whether or not we see it happening in the future, it is easy to note that we are making progress.
+3D technology has already set the stage for more helpful breakthroughs and innovation.